+&lt;sup>14 In the case that the Authorized Representative is not a Director, a Declaration of Authorization shall be submitted in addition to the Declaration form.
+This does not apply for Self-Employed/Sole Traders, given that the individual signing the Declaration form is the Authorized Representative.
+A copy of the Declaration Form can be found in the User Guide to the Application Form.
-4. Audited Financial Statements and/or the Management Accounts dated within the two financial years prior to the year of submission of the application in relation to the applicant and the linked and partner enterprises12.
-No documents would need to be submitted if a copy of these documents as outlined hereunder is already deposited with the Malta Business Registry (MBR) or the Co-Operatives Board.

-In the case of Applicants, linked and partner enterprises without a legal obligation to prepare financial statements the Management Accounts (Profit & Loss Statements/Income Statement and Balance Sheet/Statement of Assets and Liabilities) certified by a CPA is to be provided.

-In the case of a Sole Trader/self-employed a copy of the Income Tax Return dated within the two financial years prior to the year of submission of the application together with a Profit & Loss Statement certified by a Certified Public Accountant (CPA) is to be provided.

-In the case of a Voluntary Organisation, Applicants, linked and partner enterprises are to provide the financial statements as required by LN 317 of 2020 cap 492.2.

-In the case of a Start-up established not over 2 years from the date of application (including Sole Trader/self-employed) not having the above documentation, a Profit & Loss Account/Income Statement, Cash Flow Projections and a Balance Sheet/Statement of Assets and Liabilities certified by a CPA is to be provided.
+- 4. Audited Financial Statements and/or the Management Accounts dated for two financial years prior to the year of submission of the application in relation to the applicant and the linked and partner enterprises.
+The most recent year for the applicant must have been closed within the last 18 months.
+A single financial document containing comparative data of the annual accounts of both years under assessment will be accepted.
+No documents would need to be submitted if a copy of these documents as outlined hereunder is already deposited with the Malta Business Registry (MBR) or the Co-Operatives Board. - In the case of applicant, linked and partner enterprises without a legal obligation to prepare financial statements the Management Accounts (Profit & Loss Statements/Income Statement and Balance Sheet/Statement of Assets and Liabilities) certified by a CPA is to be provided. - In the case of a Sole Trader/self-employed a copy of the Income Tax Return dated within the two financial years prior to the year of submission of the application together with a Profit & Loss Statement certified by a Certified Public Accountant (CPA) together with a declaration by the Certified Public Accountant (CPA) identifying the Current and Fixed Assets as well as the Short-Term and Long-Term Liabilities of the applicant is to be provided. - In the case of a Voluntary Organisation, Applicants, linked and partner enterprises are to provide the financial statements as required by LN 317 of 2020 cap 492.2. - In the case of a Start-up established not over 2 years from the date of application (including Sole Trader/self-employed) not having the above documentation, a Profit & Loss Account/Income Statement, Cash Flow Projections (for a minimum of two years) and a Balance Sheet/Statement of Assets and Liabilities certified by a CPA is to be provided. - 5.
+Copies of any necessary Permits such as Planning Permits issued in relation to activities for which support is being requested.

+&lt;sup>15 In line with MBR obligations of registered companies found here.
+An income statement for Applicant is nonetheless always required.

+&lt;sup>16 In those instances where the necessary Planning Permits have not yet been issued at the time of submitting the application, an application for support under the scheme may still be submitted.
+In such cases, if an application makes it through the Selection Process, the granting of aid shall be conditional that within six months from the issuance of the Acceptance Letter, the relevant executable Planning Permits have been issued and a copy thereof is submitted to the IB, prior to the signing of the Grant Agreement.
+Extensions beyond this timeframe may be considered upon the express request of the Beneficiary, when justified.

-- 5. Copies of any necessary Permits such as Planning Permits13 issued in relation to activities for which support is being requested. - 6.
-Evidence of Private Match Financing for the project equivalent to €450 per square metre of the useful floor area eligible for reimbursement. - 7.
-Supporting Documentation including NACE code confirmation14 and GANTT Chart or Schedule of Works.
+- 6. Evidence of Private Match Financing for the project equivalent to €450 per square metre of the useful floor area eligible for reimbursement. - 7.
+Supporting Documentation including NACE code confirmation and GANTT Chart or Schedule of Works.
 Any other supporting documentation (such as preparatory work and correspondence) that the Applicant deems that would add value to the application.